 Project Abstract: A leading provider of infection prevention and procedural surgical products and services needed to increase the speed of testing large, high voltage steam sterilizers.

 Project Description: Previous implementations had the technician struggling to read a number of gauges, all while controlling the different stages of signaling to the system, essentially making the technician operate as the Hardware In the Loop for the sterilizer.
-DSA's automated system takes over the 24V digital signaling for all the solenoids and control signals, as well as rapid, precise measurement of both pressure generated, and the voltage and current levels of the Unit under Test.
-Assembling system in a protected enclosure, and moving to a touchscreen interface was a final step in moving this procedure from the Research and Development realm over to a repeatable, Automated Manufacturing test system.
+DSA's automated system takes over the 24V digital signaling for all the solenoids and control signals, as well as rapid, precise measurement of both pressure generated, and the voltage and current levels of the devices under Test, but assembling the system in a protected enclosure, and moving to a touchscreen interface was a final step in moving this procedure from the Research and Development realm over to a repeatable, Automated Manufacturing test system.

 Immune Adsorption System for Cancer Treatment